oracle/odpi/samples/README.md

       sqlplus / as sysdba @SetupSamples

   - Change to the 'build' directory and run each sample individually.
+    On Linux you will need to set LD_LIBRARY_PATH to point to the location of the library, for example:

+        LD_LIBRARY_PATH=$LD_LIBRARY_PATH:../../lib ./TestAppContext

   - After running the samples, drop the SQL objects by running the script sql/DropSamples.sql.
 The syntax is: